JGoyd/NeuralNet/README.md

 # Output: opackets:  2,657 ← ACTIVE TRANSMISSION
 ```

-**This was the moment I knew something was wrong. ** Interface reports "inactive" but kernel statistics show thousands of packets transmitted.
+**This was the moment I knew something was wrong** Interface reports "inactive" but kernel statistics show thousands of packets transmitted.

 **Step 4: Volume Analysis - The 84.5 MB Question**
 ```bash